slavyolov/Knowledge/Dictionary.md

 	- Instead of having a single mean and variance, the multivariate normal distribution has a **mean vector** and a **covariance matrix**
 	- In bayesian statistics :
 		- mean vector (mu) - prior belief of the expected value of the beta coefficient for each variable (For example, if we have three variables **mu** could be defined as [1, 1, 1].
 Which means that before seeng the data we expect the mean value of our variables to be equal to 1)
+- Stratum / strata (pl)
+	- In statistics, a stratum (plural strata) refers to **a subset (part) of the population (entire collection of items under consideration) which is being sampled**.
+Stratification thus consists of dividing the population into strata within each of which an independent sample can be chosen.

 - ======Web Development======
 	- **HTTP**
 		- https://developer.mozilla.org/en-US/docs/Web/HTTP/Overview